salvir1/COVID-19-outbreak-data-analysis/README.md

 It's also worthwhile noting that the corresponding case rate peak was almost twice as large for the summer outbreak as it was for the spring outbreak.
 This is clearly due to testing availability.

-### Should we be looking more keenly at infection rates of COVID in people with high contact rates?
+### Transmission rates are not uniform across the population

+Contact rates--the measure of interaction with other people--are obviously not uniform across the population.
+They probably follow something along the lines of a Pareto distribution where approximately 20% of the population could be responsible for 80% of the interactions.
+This is also the vector for COVID transmission, so it's informative to consider how COVID may spread differently through different subsets of a population segmented by contact rate.

-It's also informative to compare the height of the peaks of the death rate and case rate for the summer outbreak (and also for the fall outbreak although that story has not yet fully played out).
+Here's one interesting view.
+Compare the height of the peaks of the death rate and case rate for the summer outbreak (and also for the fall outbreak although that story has not yet fully played out).
 The change in testing availability muddies things up a bit, but visually it appears as if the change in height of the case rate surpasses the change in height of the death rate.
-In other words, infection rates may have expanded more than death rates.
+In other words, at their peaks the growth in infection rates appear to outpace the growth in death rates.

 This is plausible when one considers that neither transmission rates nor risk of adverse outcomes are uniform across a population.
-Taking the transmission rates first, transmission occurs through proximite human-to-human contact.
 One would expect people with higher contact rates to have higher rates of infection. *Indeed, one would expect the spread of COVID virus to be dependent upon those of us with higher contact rates.* Now, taking adverse outcomes into account, certain subsets of the population have much higher risk of death than others.
 Seventy-nine percent of COVID deaths in the US occurred in [people older than 65](https://www.cdc.gov/nchs/nvss/vsrr/covid_weekly/index.htm).
 Continued emphasis must be on reducing transmission to this population.
 This knowledge could be used as the foundation for a targeted COVID surveillance system.
 We could monitor COVID infection rates among the most mobile of us where an outbreak will start to form first as one key element in a strategy to minimize transmission to the most vulnerable of us.

 ### State groupings